kolenaIO/kolena/docs/dataset/quickstart.md

 ### Evaluation Criteria

-To configure Evaluation Criteria, navigate to the “Results” tab and click on “Configure Evaluation Criteria”.
+To configure Evaluation Criteria, navigate to the “Debugger” tab and click on “Configure Evaluation Criteria”.
-In the drawer, click on “Add Evaluation Criteria”, and select <><><>
+In the drawer, click on “Add Evaluation Criteria”, and select **suggested evaluation criteria**

 **gif of evaluation criteria definition**

 ## Compare Models

 Once you have configured a Quality Standard, the Evaluation Metrics you define will be calculated across all Test Cases.
-To compare the results across models, navigate to the “Model Cards” tab and add the <><><> models to the table using the + button in the top right.
+To compare the results across models, navigate to the "Quality Standards" tab and add the "RetinaFace" and "random" models to the table using the + button in the top right.
 You will now see all evaluation criteria in the quality standard computed on every test case in the quality standard.

 ## Conclusion

-In this quickstart, we used an example integration from [kolenaIO/kolena](https://github.com/kolenaIO/kolena) to integrate data from the
-[300 Faces In the Wild (300-W)](https://ibug.doc.ic.ac.uk/resources/300-W/) dataset, created test cases, and tested the open source open-source [RetinaFace](https://github.com/serengil/retinaface) keypoint detection model.
+In this quickstart, we used an example integration from [kolenaIO/kolena](https://github.com/kolenaIO/kolena) to integrate data from the [300 Faces In the Wild (300-W)](https://ibug.doc.ic.ac.uk/resources/300-W/) dataset, created test cases, and tested the open source open-source [RetinaFace](https://github.com/serengil/retinaface) keypoint detection model.

 This example shows us how to quickly and easily integrate test data and evaluate model performance in Kolena, and can be arbitrarily extended with additional metrics, plots, visualizations, and data.